-If you use storage heaters in your home, it could be well worth investing in newer ones.
-Compared to older models, new storage heaters are much more energy-efficient – so updating yours could be a great way to save energy, while lowering your bills.
+If you use storage heaters in your home, it could be worth investing in newer ones if you're able to.
+Compared to older models, new storage heaters are much more energy-efficient – updating them could be a good way to save energy, while lowering energy costs.

 Powered by electricity, they charge overnight, using off-peak (i.e. cheaper) energy, which can then be used during the following day.
-This is especially important to note if you’re on a time-of-use electricity tariff, such as Economy 7, which means you pay a cheaper rate for energy overnight (usually 12pm-7am).
+This is especially important to note if you’re on a time-of-use electricity tariff, such as Economy 7, which means you pay a lower rate for energy used overnight (usually 12pm-7am).

 Interested to find out more about storage heaters?
 We've put together a practical guide to explain how storage heaters work, and their costs and benefits.

-There are 4 key things to bear in mind to make sure your heating’s efficient and cost-effective:
+There are 4 key things to bear in mind, to help make your heating more efficient:

-- Thermostat settings – a common mistake to avoid is setting the thermostat higher in the hope that it’ll make your heating warm up faster.
-We’re sorry to say that this isn’t how it works!
+- Thermostat settings – a common mistake is setting the thermostat higher in the hope that it’ll make the heating warm up faster.
 Instead, set it to the temperature you want.
 The thermostat measures the temperature of the room, and once that temperature has been reached, the boiler stops sending hot water to the radiators.
-To learn more, check out our guide on setting the ideal temperature for your home.

-- Insulation – One of the best ways to make your heating more energy-efficient is by improving your insulation.
-If your home isn’t insulated, heat can easily escape – which means you need to use more energy warming it back up!
-From roof and loft insulation to cavity wall insulation, insulation is a surefire way to cut your heating bills and slim down your carbon footprint.
-And there are some fun ways to do that – like making a sausage-dog draught excluder.
+- Insulation – If you’re able to, one of the best ways to make your heating more energy-efficient is by improving your home’s insulation.
+If your home isn’t insulated, heat can escape – which means more energy is needed to warm it back up.
+From roof and loft insulation to cavity wall insulation, there are lots of different options for insulating your home.

-If you’re looking into loft or wall insulation for your home, you might be able to get up to £5,000 for insulation and double glazing, through the government’s Green Homes Grant.
-For more on how to finance green home improvements, check out our guide to heating and energy grants.
+Looking into loft or wall insulation for your home?
+You might be able to get help to pay for these improvements, as part of government initiatives.
+Check out our guide to heating and energy grants.

 Frequently asked questions about saving energy in winter